Chetanpaliwal22/Movie-Application/README.md

 # Movie-Application

-A simple web application to show you the available movies and there show timing.
+A simple web application to show you the available movies and corresponding show timings.
 This project was part of the course [Developing web apps with SAP UI5](https://open.sap.com/courses/ui51).

 ## SAPUI5?

 Client-side JavaScript library for creating Web user interfaces its all run inside your browswer using java script code.

-## Screenshot of the To-Do-List App
+### Screenshot of the App

-### Movie App
 ![](images/home_page.PNG)

 ### Installation Process